 To my friends who have helped me when I had trouble: Aicy, Alieth, Uri, Janellette, Yrwin.

-Curious how I travel?
+Curious about how I travel?
 Just post your questions below.

 When you’re away from home for months, this is what happens: Living Independently – Moving Out and Living on your Own.